 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness our English learners, students with disabilities, and socioeconomically disadvantaged are far below grade level.
-Additionally, to address the requirements for Differentiated Assistance, we examined the needs of our student groups in the red on the CA Dashboard, which were our English learners, African American, Hispanic, White and socioeconomically disadvantaged students in ELA and Math.
+Additionally, to address the requirements for Differentiated Assistance, we examined the needs of our student groups in the red on the 2023 CA Dashboard, which were our English learners, African American, Hispanic, White and socioeconomically disadvantaged students in ELA and Math.
 Our students with disabilities were red in ELA.
 We found that our student groups were also low-income and were in the red.
+The 2024 Dashboard had these student groups in the red for ELA: African-American, White, English learners, LTELs, socioeconomically disadvantaged, and students with disabilities.
+Our Hispanic, African-American, White, English learners, LTELs, socioeconomically disadvantaged, and students with disabilities groups were in the red in mathematics.
 (Metrics are reported in Goal #2).
 Teacher and parent feedback indicated that they support the importance of the intervention programs to increase students' English and math skills. to further refine the prioritized courses for our students.
 In response, working alongside Assurance's DA Taskforce, we recognize the positive impact of SGI classes on our students due to their constructivist learning approach, as evidenced by the correlation between small group learning and improved academic outcomes.
-Additionally, we will enhance our focus on refining student expectations, ELPI, and supporting new- to-country students.
+Additionally, we will enhance our focus on refining student expectations, ELPI, and supporting newto-country students.
 Furthermore, staff providing support to EL students will receive additional assistance through improved data tracking and professional development initiatives.
 Lastly, there will be a concerted effort to expand the provision of tutoring services to more students.
 This action is ongoing throughout the school year.
 We offer intervention courses to students following their enrollment and are based on their diagnostic assessment.
 We expect that these actions will be effective at increasing students' mathematics and reading assessments.
 However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis.
 (NWEA ELA all students, EL, low-income, students with disabilities) CA Dashboard Academic Performance Indicator results for our English learners, African American, Hispanic, White and socioeconomically disadvantaged, and students with disabilities in ELA and Math We will also consider input from the parents of participating students to enhance the quality of the programs provided.
-1.3 Action: Tutoring and supports for students Need: To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the CA Dashboard for Our collaborative CSI/DA Team persists in supporting and executing our SMART Goal aimed at increasing credit completion through intensive tutoring.
-We are convinced that by operating as a Professional Learning Community and enhancing our school-wide approach, we will witness greater progress in the future.
-We understand from our data that students who engage in tutoring tend to We will closely monitor progress on our credit completion rates for all of our student groups, especially for the following student groups in the red: all-student group, socioeconomically
+1.3 Action: Tutoring and supports for students I Control and Accountability Plan for Assurance Learning A Our collaborative CSI/DA Team persists in supporting and executing our SMART Goal aimed We will closely monitor progress on our credit Page 75 of